jo/sync-tank/migrations.md

 As a third and last dimension of a useful taxonomy we suggest to take into account whether migrations are performed on the server-side database or on the client.
 Traditional migrations are only run on the server, but we have already started to consider alternatives in the previous discussions.

 Running migrations on client-side databases comes with additional difficulties.
 For instance, it will be harder to fix bugs and maintain code that is distributed across multiple user devices.
 Performing migrations on a single server that you have direct access to makes migrations a lot easier to test, control, and possibly even revert.
 Additionaly, multiple client applications may be written in a number of different programming languages so that the respective migration code, which can already be challenging to get correct in the first place, would have to be written multiple times in multiple languages.
-Lastly, the different clients that implement the Couch replication protocol (like CouchDB, PouchDB, Cloudant, etc.) do not generate the same revision numbers.
+Lastly, the different clients that implement the [Couch replication protocol](http://docs.couchdb.org/en/master/replication/protocol.html) (like CouchDB, PouchDB, Cloudant, etc.) do not generate the same revision ids (there are plans to unify this behavior, though).
 We have not talked about revisions and the `_rev` attribute here, but you should know that without consistent `_rev`s creating the same document on multiple clients in parallel could lead to a massive amount of conflicts.
 This is not to say that running migrations on the client is a bad choice, we just want to caution that it may come with additional baggage.

 To round things off, let us suggest a terminology to work with the distinction we have drawn here: